 Pumpkin Drop – an Autumn Fine Motor Activity

 As a teacher, I also love all the fun manipulatives that can be found around fall.
 The acrylic pumpkins in this activity never get old, especially since they make the most delightful sound as they clink into the bottom of the glass jar.
+It’s like a fine motor activity and a sensory activity all rolled into one.

 - acrylic pumpkins or acrylic acorns